Safeguarding children and young people is central to everything we do at SS Peter and Paul Catholic Primary Academy

 The Designated Safeguarding Lead ensures all confidential records are kept securely.
-It is the responsibility of the designated member of staff to have discussions with Social Care when concerns arise regarding the safety of a student in this college.
-All such students are closely monitored, including attendance, and where extra concerns arise these are always passed on to the appropriate agencies.
+It is the responsibility of the designated members of staff to have discussions with Social Care when concerns arise regarding the safety of a student in this college.
+All such students are closely monitored, including attendance, and where extra concerns arise, these are always passed on to the appropriate agencies.
 The Designated Lead ensures that all staff are trained with regard to Safeguarding and Child Protection.

 The Governors will ensure that sufficient time is given to carry out the duties including accessing training.
 Where safeguarding concerns arise regarding a member of staff, the procedures set out in Policy will be followed.

 SS Peter and Paul Catholic Primary Academy & Nursery believes in working closely with parents.
 There is an open-door policy so that parents can feel able to visit at any time to discuss concerns.
-Email is used extensively by parents to contact members of staff directly, including the Principal.

-Our School is fully signed up to the Safeguarding of Children.
 The Safeguarding and Child Protection Policy is in place and can be found on the website, as can all other statutory policies e.g. Special Educational Needs, Behaviour, Attendance etc.